MicrosoftDocs/sdk-api/sdk-api-src/content/lmdfs/ns-lmdfs-dfs_supported_namespace_version_info.md

 Specifies a set of flags that describe specific capabilities of a stand-alone DFS namespace.

 #### DFS_NAMESPACE_CAPABILITY_ABDE (0x0000000000000001)

 The DFS namespace supports associating a security descriptor with a DFS link for ABDE purposes.

-#### - NamespaceMinorVersion

-The minor version of the domain-based DFS namespace.

 ## -see-also

 <a href="/previous-versions/windows/desktop/api/lmdfs/ne-lmdfs-dfs_namespace_version_origin">DFS_NAMESPACE_VERSION_ORIGIN</a>

 <a href="/previous-versions/windows/desktop/dfs/distributed-file-system-dfs-functions">Distributed File System Functions</a>

 <a href="/previous-versions/windows/desktop/api/lmdfs/nf-lmdfs-netdfsaddroottarget">NetDfsAddRootTarget</a>

 <a href="/previous-versions/windows/desktop/api/lmdfs/nf-lmdfs-netdfsgetsupportednamespaceversion">NetDfsGetSupportedNamespaceVersion</a>